wissem01chiha/MATLAB/README.md

 #  Control Systems Repository

-Control Systems : a git repository that provides a collection of tools for analyzing control systems.
+Control Systems : a git repository provides a collection of MATLAB codes for analyzing control systems.
-The package includes functions for designing and analyzing feedback control systems, as well as tools for identifying the parameters of unknown systems based on input-output data.
+The package includes functions for designing and analyzing feedback control systems,

+tools for identifying the parameters of unknown systems based on input-output data,

 # Features